thisisdaniel1/A-Case-of-Deduction/README.md

 Enter "mongodb://127.0.0.1:27017/my_app_data" into a web browser to open the MongoDB for this project.

+Type "touch .env".
+Then edit it to have "SECRET=foobar".

 Run "npm install" to install the packages.

 Then run "npm start" to start an express server at port 3000.